rovner/IntelliJBehave/README.md

 ------
 Latest changes in this plugin are to support IntelliJ IDEA 2016.1 and up.

+Update 2017/4/10:
+In reference to issue #2, added completion suggestions for Lifecycle keywords.
+Added Lifecycle keywords to the Colors & Fonts settings page, so one can set highlighting for these keywords.
+In a first attempt for issue #1, added basic support for completion of Given Stories;
+This first implementation searches for story files within the module path, including dependencies and libraries and return the list of found files as suggestions.
+It assumes story files are found within the 'resources' folder.

 Update 2017/3/24:
 Fixed issue #2, added recognition of Lifecycle keywords, no highlighting added yet.